 How to Get to Bergen

-You can fly there or if you’re the type that wants to experience a luxury cruise, there is that option too as the harbor receives a lot of tourists off the boat.
+There are several ways to get to Bergen, even though it may look a bit remote on the map!
+You can fly there, or if you’re the type who wants to experience a luxury cruise, there is that option too, as the harbor receives a lot of tourists off the boat.

-If you do fly, however, you will arrive at the Bergen Flesland Airport.
+If you do fly, however, you will arrive at Bergen Flesland Airport.
 It is super easy to get from Bergen Airport to the city center and it is usually fairly cheap to fly there from within Europe.

 The train ride from Oslo is also known to be one of the most gorgeous train rides in the world (I have taken this train so many times).
+And, if you take this train, you can enjoy a day in Flåm between destinations!

 Where to Stay in Bergen

-Did we miss any of the best things to do in Bergen Norway for a first-time visitor?
+Did I miss any of the best things to do in Bergen, Norway for a first-time visitor?
+Let me know what to do in Bergen in the comments.
+Thanks!

 More Norway and Bergen Travel Guides